duplocloud/docs/faq.md

 ### I don't know IaC (Infrastructure-as-Code).
 Can I still use DuploCloud?

 Yes.
 DuploCloud's Web UI is a no-code interface for DevOps.
 You do not need to know IaC or have cloud expertise to operate it.
 However, you should read the product documentation to understand the basic constructs in DuploCloud.
+This approach significantly reduces the risk of errors associated with manual configurations or "Click Ops," ensuring that your infrastructure is set up following best practices with just a few clicks.

 ### Isn't No Code Click Ops?

 "Click Ops" is when engineers manually create infrastructure resources in the cloud and other UIs.
 It's often considered bad practice because there are so many components and configurations that it's easy to make mistakes.
-You can skip past default settings that aren't secure, copy configuration incorrectly between environments, etc. You need hundreds or thousands of clicks and a lot of DevSecOps knowledge.

-DuploCloud manages infrastructure resources for you.
-You pick application-level functionality like "services" and "load balancers," and then DuploCloud creates the complex cloud resources needed to deliver that functionality.
-It ensures the underlying compute instances, firewall rules, IAM policies, and other components are configured following good practices.
+DuploCloud manages infrastructure resources for you, ensuring the underlying compute instances, firewall rules, IAM policies, and other components are configured following good practices.
 You only need a few clicks and don't need to know DevSecOps because DuploCloud knows it for you.

 Click Ops is an easy way to make mistakes.
-DuploCloud's No Code is an easy way to ensure you don't.
+DuploCloud's No Code is an easy way to ensure you don't.be a case for no-code.

-### **Should I use low-code or no-code?**

-The answer depends on the following key factors:

-#### How much Developer self-service do you require?

-Especially in a rapidly growing company environment, where architecture is constantly evolving, and services are constantly updated, there may be a desire to let developers self-service and move fast.
-This would be a case for no-code.
 On the other hand, in cases where an established operations organization has centralized requirements, a low-code Terraform solution may be a better option.

 Note that Terraform is a client-side scripting tool and a single-user system, so the scope of a project is limited to one person operating at one time.
 This can incur constraints if a project has many components and two people cannot operate simultaneously, even if they deal with completely independent constructs.